NVIDIA/aistore/downloader/README.md

 > - Prior to downloading, make sure that AIS (destination) bucket already exists.
 See [AIS API](/docs/http_api.md) for details on how to create, destroy, and list storage buckets.
 For Python-based clients, a better starting point could be [here](/README.md#python-client).

-Rest of this document is structured around these 3 supported types of downloads:
+The rest of this document is structured around these 3 supported types of download request.

 ## Table of Contents
 - [Single-object download](#single-object-download)